LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_basics.md

     * Selecting a different dialog moves it to the end of that dialog.

 ### Copy an interaction
-You can copy any type of interaction except a User Says interaction.
-A dialog can only have one User Says interaction.
+You can copy any type of interaction except a Dialog Starter interaction.
+A dialog can only have one Dialog Starter interaction.

 **To copy an interaction**